liupfskygre/OWC_sulfate_reduction/gene_level_ms/metaG_mapping_to_genes.md

 ```

-#Submitted batch job 7547
+#Submitted batch job Submitted batch job 7548

 #updated
 ```
 #!/bin/bash
 #SBATCH --nodes=1 #always =1 on zenith, usually will be =1 on summit
-#SBATCH --ntasks=14 #number of cores you are requesting
+#SBATCH --ntasks=24 #number of cores you are requesting
 #SBATCH --time=14-00:00:00 #max 14 days, HH:MM:SS if you need to include days do D-HH:MM:SS i.e.requesting 7 days is done as 7-00:00:00
 #SBATCH --mem=128gb #How much memory you are requesting.  i.e. 500gb.
 For 1Tb use 1024gb.
 Notice this is lower case.
 #SBATCH --mail-type=BEGIN,END,FAIL